Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Nonlinear increment

 After half a second, when the large acceleration change is commanded, the response is quite different from the linear case.
 Instead of acceleration downward, the vehicle accelerates upward.
 This can be explained by recognizing that the quadrotor will need more or less the same bank angle to accelerate with the same amount in the other direction.
 This means that the same thrust is needed.
 However, while the vehicle is rotating, it passes the point of zero bank angle, for which it actually needs less thrust to avoid a vertical acceleration.
 This can explain that the vehicle accelerates upward, reduces thrust, and then overshoots to downward acceleration when it reaches the bank angle at which increased thrust is needed.

 Comparing, the nonlinear implementation results in a vertical acceleration that averages better to the intended zero m/s$^2$.
-However, there is still quite some unintended vertical acceleration present.
-One thing that could improve this is by taking the nonlinear thrust curve into account for the inner loop as well.
-These acceleration changes were the largest possible without introducing saturation in the actuators.
+However, there is still some unintended vertical acceleration present.
+This is mainly attributed to the nonlinear way that input increments are realized, as is described above.
+Additionally, in the inner loop the nonlinear thrust curve of Figure \ref{fig:thrustcurve} is not taken into account, which may lead to some error.

+The acceleration changes in the experiment were the largest possible without introducing saturation in the actuators.
 Of course, the larger the acceleration change, the larger the nonlinear effects.
 To analyze if the difference is more significant for larger acceleration changes, more experiments are necessary.